 Coronavirus (COVID-19): vaccines

 Several vaccines are now available to protect people against COVID-19, and more are being developed.
-Vaccination programmes have begun in many countries.
+Vaccination programmes are under way in many countries.

 This leaflet explains what the vaccines do, how they are given, who can have them, and how safe they are.